motoshi-suzuki-hp/quran/README.md

 This project is a full-stack web application designed to help users improve their Quran pronunciation.
 The system provides features like user authentication, audio file analysis, and results display.

+## Comment
+- 12/22 Only first and last Surah has already been added to the database.
+Even if you access to Surahs page except first and last Surah page, you cannnot find the Surah; you probably find first or last Surah.

 ## Project Structure
 ```
 project/